nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 - In NGINX Controller, login as SuperNetOps
     - email:  supernetops@f5cloudbuilder.dev
     - password: NGINXC0ntroller!
-- User Role of a SuperNetOps allow a user to view all instance-groups
+- User Role of a SuperNetOps allow a user to view, create and delete any instance-groups (FULL authorization)
 - Check if you see POD names of your Kubernetes cluster {{site_ID}}

 .. image:: ./_pictures/Controller_instances_show.png